 Girls Act Good currently has twelve members.
 Membership is by invitation only.

 As a GAG member you can be involved in monthly moved readings, speciality workshops, film projects and theatre productions.

-All members are working professionals within the performing arts industry.
-We are based in Melbourne with interstate members in Sydney.
+All members are working professionals within the performing arts industry and are proud members of the Media Arts Entertainment & Arts Alliance (MEAA).